leo-buneev/offline-plugin/CONTRIBUTING.md

 Typically you want to send your PRs against `master` branch.
 Other branches such `v3`, `v4`, etc. are used for tracking previous major versions of `offline-plugin` and typically shouldn't be touched.

+`v5` is used to store the original major version 5.0.x from [NekR offline-plugin](https://github.com/NekR/offline-plugin)

 ## Installation / prepare

 * `npm install`